Cosmetic Bonding Watertown MA

-The tooth is prepared for the procedure by lightly etching the surface and applying a bonding liquid.
-Then the putty-like composite resin is applied and cured rigid with a high-intensity light.
+The above video illustrates a composite resin restoration of a chipped tooth – note no anesthesia is necessary.
+The tooth is lightly roughened, then the surface is specially prepared to facilitate adhesion.
+A putty-like composite resin is applied and cured rigid with a high-intensity light.
 Once set, its sculpted into the desired shape by the dentist.
-Any or all of the tooth structure can be restored.
+In the above case, only the side of the tooth was restored, but the filling can be extended to anywhere on the tooth surface.

 Direct veneers are overwhelmingly the best choice for patients seeking great cosmetic results.
 Advantages of direct veneers: